Diamond Cut Grade – Everything You Need To Know

 Very thick girdles can also cause light to leak out of the stone, which does have a negative impact on the look of the stone but not to the extent of table size, crown or pavilion angles.

-The total depth is the depth of the Diamond in relation to the average girdle diameter and if a Diamond has a total depth within this ideal range, it increases the chances of the:
+The total depth is the depth of the Diamond in relation to the average girdle diameter and if a Diamond has a total depth within this ideal range, it can increase the chances that the:

 - Crown height